pierrickrouxel/activerecord-jdbcas400-adapter/RUNNING_TESTS.md

 export AS400_LIBRARIES=QTEMP,ARJDBC_TEST
 ```

 All tests can run out of rails.
-You can just write in console 'rake test'.
+You can just write in console 'bundle exec rake test'.